Alcohol Allergy - Causes, Symptoms and Ayurvedic Treatment

-According to Ayurveda Science Asatmya means unwholesome and Satmya means suitability to some things, which are favourable for one’s own self.
+According to Ayurveda Science Asatmya means unwholesome and Satmya means suitability to some things, which are favorable for one’s own self.
 A substance can be Asatmya to an individual in the form of aahara and vihara which when consumed may cause an altered response in the body of that individual.
-All types of food allergies can be related with this concept so is alcohol allergy.
+All types of food allergies can be related to this concept so is alcohol allergy.

-Dr. Gupta’s IAFA successfully address this condition and provides very safe and effective treatment for Alcohol Allergy
+Dr. Gupta’s IAFA successfully addresses this condition and provides very safe and effective treatment for Alcohol Allergy.

 Causes of Alcohol Allergy

 An enzyme named ‘aldehyde dehydrogenase’ is required for the breakdown and absorption of alcohol.
-Deficiency of such an enzyme impairs alcohol breakdown and leads to the build-up of toxic substances in the body.
+The deficiency of such an enzyme impairs alcohol breakdown and leads to the build-up of toxic substances in the body.
 These substances trigger the immune system, causing allergic reactions.

-Some individuals are not directly allergic to alcohol, but to the components, which are used to make alcohol, such as: Wheat, Rye, Barley, Yeast, Grapes.
+Some individuals are not directly allergic to alcohol, but to the components, which are used to make alcohol, such as Wheat, Rye, Barley, Yeast, Grapes, etc.

 Signs and symptoms of acute allergic reaction to alcohol:

 - Itchy and warm bumps on the skin